yousf97/Cloud-computing-project/README.md

 Then I have a class for a client and a systemactor to manage the operations.
 Note that I have stopped at day 3.
 If you want to test the code without the client you can uncomment the command line that send a request to consoleReader in the app.

+The file answer.txt contains the answers of questions for each day.